Skip to content

 import { recipes } from "@geekist/llm-core/recipes";

-Diagnostics are the guardrails here: missing cache adapters, invalid tokens, or incompatible resume inputs surface immediately in the outcome, and the trace shows exactly where the gate paused.
+Diagnostics act as guardrails here.
+Missing cache adapters, invalid tokens, or incompatible resume inputs appear immediately in the outcome, and the trace shows exactly where the gate paused.

 5) Composition (use it as a gate)